JanikaRhein/LEAP-AtmosAI/Notebooks/README.md

-This folder contains all notebooks produced during this project.
+This folder contains all notebooks/scripts produced during this project.
 List of notebooks (see short descriptions below):
 01_EDA
 02_mapping_dict